 If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty.
-If the reservoir is low or empty, add engine coolant to the reservoir.
-Refer to Adding engine coolant in this chapter.
+If the reservoir is low or empty, add

 Note: Automotive fluids are not interchangeable; do not use engine coolant, antifreeze or windshield washer fluid outside of its specified function and vehicle location.